tumffa/aidmx/README.md

 This project takes an MP3 file and generates a synchronized light show script for QLC+ based on the audio.

 ## Dependencies
+Making installation easy is still work in progress :)

 1. Initialize conda environment from environment.yml.

 2. Install **allin1**: https://github.com/mir-aidj/all-in-one?tab=readme-ov-file